 Much of the protection afforded by vaccines results from an effect called "Herd Immunity."
 Immunized children protect those around them, because they are less likely to pass on the infectious disease.
-The more children who are vaccinated in a community, the less wild infection there will be in that community.
+The more children who are vaccinated in a community, the less wild infection there will be in that community; this is the nature of "herd immunity."
+Everyone in the "herd" is protected, even those who are not medically immune.

-Vaccine administration rates are now higher in the United States than they have ever been, making "Herd Immunity" an important protective effect.
+Vaccine administration rates in the United States are starting to fall, due mainly to vaccine skepticism.
 I am quite concerned that parents who elect to delay vaccine administration for their own children are, in effect, counting on other parents to vaccinate their children, and create this "Herd Immunity" effect.